 You can use both, one or none of your own cards in making your best hand.

-More information and examples on How to Determine the Winning Hand.
+Try our Which hand Wins Calculator for more information and examples on How to Determine the Winning Hands.

 1) Playing too many hands before the flop